AlexFangSW/Typephoon/docs/workflows/lobby_multi.md

     Backend ->> DB: (unlock) Commit
     Backend ->> Broker: Broadcast team update
 ```
+## Ghost team
+If all team members are disconnected, the team is deleted.

 ## Start logic
 The game will start if one of the requirements are met